 Next, informative and detailed labels are required for equipment that may pose an arc flash hazard.
 These labels ensure workers are aware of the equipment’s hazards before they are exposed to those hazards.
 DuraLabel printers from Graphic Products offer a reliable and versatile way to create long-lasting signs and labels for your electrical equipment.

 Finally, the last line of defense against an arc flash is a worker's personal protective equipment (PPE), and NFPA 70E provides recommendations and requirements for that equipment.
 PPE comes in a variety of types and levels of protection, so the NFPA has allowed several ways for facilities to describe the kinds of PPE that will be needed for work.
-The simplest system is a series of categories, clearly shown in this free reference chart.
+The simplest system is a series of categories, clearly shown in this arc flash reference chart.